 There are two types, or bases, of accounting: cash and accrual.
-The cash basis is used by individuals and small businesses.
+The cash basis is typically used by individuals and small businesses.
 Cash accounting records only cash in and cash out.
 It is limited in that some financial events would not show up under cash basis accounting.
 Tennessee cities and utilities use accrual accounting of which there are two types: accrual and modified accrual.

 At the fund level of reporting, the general fund uses the modified accrual basis method of accounting.
 The “modification” is primarily in the recognition of revenue.
 It’s all about the budget at the general fund level, and only money available during the budget year can be booked as revenue.

 General fund revenues are recognized only when they become both measurable and available to finance expenditures of the period.
 Revenue is considered to be available when it is collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period.
 Expenditures should be recognized in the accounting period in which the liability is incurred.
 The main reason for this is that most city budgets are balanced with property taxes.
 It is very important to tie the property tax rate to the service being provided during the budget year.